About Your Cottage

 The full address of the cottage is Bridge Cottage, Peak Cavern Road, Castleton S33 8WS

 You approach the cottage from the market place and down “The Stones”.
 The cottage is immediately on your left as you cross the bridge.
 You can usually park next to the privet hedge or on the other side of the road.
+Please do not block the pathway past the cottage as this is a public right of way.

 There is a residents parking pass in the cottage.
 This allows you to park at the residents end of the Peak Cavern car park – you have to go back into the centre of the village, turn left and about 300m on your left is the entrance to the car park.
 If you drive through, you can park at the ‘cottage end’ which is about 100m from the cottage.